 - Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - Whisk the flour, sugar, baking powder, and salt together in a large bowl until combined.
 Using a pastry cutter or fork, cut in the butter until the mixture is crumbly.
 Set aside.
 In a medium bowl, whisk the 3 eggs, oil, and vanilla extract together.
-Pour into the flour/butter mixture and gently mix together with a wooden spoon or rubber spatula until everything is just barely moistened.
+Pour into the flour/butter mixture and gently mix together with a wooden spoon or silicone spatula until everything is just barely moistened.
 It will be very crumbly, see photo above for a visual.